VISUAL FAULT FINDER - VFF5

 - Ruggedised aluminium body

-The VFF5 is useful over a distance of approximately 5km (3.1mi) into multi-mode fibre and single mode fibre.
+The VFF5 is useful over a distance of approximately 5km (3.1mi) into multi-mode fibre and single mode fiber.
 Use it as a stand-alone first-line basic troubleshooting tool, or in conjunction with an OTDR to pinpoint faults.
 Any breaks will be seen as a conspicuously glowing or blinking red light area (in 3mm or smaller cables).

 The VFF5 is equipped with a high-power, day light visible 650nm laser diode which operates either in continuous or flashing mode.
 The design prevents battery drain due to accidental activation of the tool while inside a tool pouch.